 Parking, Gift Shop & Observation Deck

 There is a bathroom in the parking garage.
-To access the bathroom in the visitor’s center, you must pay the entrance fee.
-If you take any of the tours, you will need to purchase tickets and I thought the tours were expensive.
+To access the bathroom in the visitor center, you must pay the entrance fee.
+If you take any of the tours, you will need to purchase tickets, and I thought the tours were expensive.
 However, if you cannot get to Glen Canyon (which is cheaper to tour) then I would be remiss if I did not recommend the tour.

 They have a gift shop in case you need to buy more water, hat to keep the sun off your face, or anything you may collect.
 There is a café that offers sandwiches and drinks, a little overpriced, I’d suggest that you pack a cooler and bring beverages and snacks and just grab a bench or a lookout area of lake Mead and sit in the shade or car and enjoy the view.

-3. Purchasing Tickets for your Exciting Historic Tour of Hoover Dam
+3. Purchasing Tickets for Your Exciting Historic Tour of Hoover Dam

-There are three levels of tickets: (no online ticket sales available)
+There are three levels of tours:

 Exhilarating VIP Tour of Historic Hoover Dam